-What does the color red mean?
-A popular color among artworks, fashion, and almost everything under the sun, red has made a statement for itself as one of the most important colors.
+What does the colour red mean?
+A popular colour among artworks, fashion, and almost everything under the sun, red has made a statement for itself as one of the most important colours.

-They say that red is the first color that the human eye can perceive upon birth, next to black and white.
-This means that humans have had very strong feelings about the color red symbolism since time immemorial.
-In mood color meanings, red has a natural influence over us and our emotions.
-To further understand its uses, let us take a look at the history of red color.
+They say that red is the first colour that the human eye can perceive upon birth, next to black and white.
+This means that humans have had very strong feelings about the colour red symbolism since time immemorial.
+In mood colour meanings, red has a natural influence over us and our emotions.
+To further understand its uses, let us take a look at the history of red colour.
 A mesmerizing pigment that carries so much meaning and history within.

 Discovery of the pigment

-“Red,” writes historian Michel Pastoureau in Red: The History of a Color, “is the archetypal color, the first color humans mastered, fabricated, reproduced, and broke down into different shades.”
+“Red,” writes historian Michel Pastoureau in Red: The History of a Color, “is the archetypal colour, the first colour humans mastered, fabricated, reproduced, and broke down into different shades.”
 It was such a strong element, dominating the different cultures for thousands of years.

 An abalone shell and other ochre-related artefacts are among the many finds from Blombos Cave in South Africa (Courtesy Christopher Henshilwood/Craig Foster)